tsloughter/rebar3.org/content/en/docs/package_management/hex_package_management.md

 ### Without a doc provider

  One may choose not to use use edoc to generate their documentation and we support this.
-In this case none of the above configuration is needed.
-All one has to do is have a `doc/` directory present in the root of the project directory with an `index.html` file present.
+In this case, none of the above configuration is needed.
+All one has to do is have a `doc/` directory present in the root of the project directory with a least an `index.html` file present.

 ## info